Pop Archives

 Jason Crest recorded a varied handful of singles 1968-69 without commercial success, including a version of The Move’s (Here We Go Round The) Lemon Tree produced by Roy Wood.

-The writers … and the A&R man
+The writers … and Fritz Fryer

-Mike Wilsh had been in Blackburn band The Four Pennies with Fritz Fryer.
+Mike Wilsh had been in Blackburn band The Four Pennies with schoolfriend Fritz Fryer.
 The Four Pennies’ #1 hit Juliet (1964) was written by Wilsh and Fryer with Lionel Morton, another band member who would also record a version of Waterloo Road in 1969 (see above).

 Mike Deighan and Fritz Fryer had been in folk-rock group Fritz, Mike And Mo with Maureen Edwards 1965-66.
 They released two singles, after which Fryer returned to The Four Pennies.

 Sources, further reading: 1.
 Jason Crest entry by Vernon Joynston in The Tapestry of Delights [digitised copy].
 2. The Jason Crest page at Marmalade Skies also goes into post-Jason Crest formations by band members.
 3. Fritz, Mike And Mo biography at 45cat.com.
+4. Fritz Fryer obituary, Daily Telegraph, October 2007.

 Thanks to HoneyDHont for initial background, via The Originals.